oliamb/knnball/README.md

 KnnBall Instruction
 ===================

+KnnBall is a Ruby library that implements *Querying neareast neighbor algorithm*.
+This algorithm optimize the search of the nearest point given another point as input.

+It works with any number of dimension but written seems accord on the point that with more than 10 dimensions, brute force approach might give better results.

-KnnBall is a Ruby library that optimize the search of the nearest point given another point as input.
-Each point is associated to a value, this way the library acts as an index for multidimensional data like geolocation.
+In this library, each point is associated to a value, this way the library acts as an index for multidimensional data like geolocation for example.

 Usage